+Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.

-Important things you should keep in mind about these benefits: to the definitions, limitations, and exclusions in this Dental/Vision Insurance Program (FEDVIP) Dental Plan, of any Benefit payments and your FEDVIP Plan is O Coordinating benefits with other coverage. • Under Standard Option, there is no cale endar year deductible. • Under High Option, the calendar year deductible is \$500 per person (\$1,000 per Self Plus One or \$1,000 for Self and Family).
+If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage.

+- Under Standard Option, there is no calendar year deductible. - Under High Option, the calendar year deductible is \$500 per person (\$1,000 per Self Plus One or \$1,000 for Self and Family).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply.

-Plan dentists must provide or arrange your ca are.
-Dental benefits are limited to accidental injury to sound, natural teeth when services are received within 72 hours of the initial injury as described in the 'Accidental Injury Benefit' section. which makes hospitalization necessary to saf es only when a non-dental physical impairment exists reguard the health of the patient.
-See Section 5(c) for the dental procedure unless it is described below. ered services, for valuable information about how cost- ordinating benefits with other coverage, including with Accidental injury benefit You Pay
+Plan dentists must provide or arrange your care.

+Dental benefits are limited to accidental injury to sound, natural teeth when services are received within 72 hours of the initial injury as described in the 'Accidental Injury Benefit' section.

+We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below.

+Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

+iviculture.
 Accidental injury benefit You Pay Accidental injury benefit High Option Standard Option We will provide coverage if an Enrollee has an Accidental Injury that damages a sound, natural tooth.
 Treatment must be pre-authorized.
 Benefits are subject to a maximum limit (\$2,000) per enrollee per accident.
 Dental services must be received from a Doctor of Dental Surgery ("D.D.S.") or a Doctor of Medical Dentistry ("D.M.D.").
-The damage must be severe enough that initial contact with a physician or dentist occurred within 72 hours of the accident. \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician The physician or dentist must certify that the injured tooth was: • A virgin or un-restored tooth; or • A tooth that has no decay, no filling on more than two surfaces, no gum disease associated with any bone loss, no root canal therapy, is not a dental implant and functions normally in chewing and speech.
+The damage must be severe enough that initial contact with a physician or dentist occurred within 72 hours of the accident. \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician The physician or dentist must certify that the injured tooth was: A virgin or un-restored tooth; or A tooth that has no decay, no filling on more than two surfaces, no gum disease associated with any bone loss, no root canal therapy, is not a dental implant and functions normally in chewing and speech.
 Dental services for final treatment to repair the damage must be started within three months of the original accident date and completed within 12 months of the original accident date.